-This homework, the last for this semester, consists of the following two parts: (1) Face recognition with PCA and LDA for dimensionality reduction and the nearest-neighborhood rule for classification; and (2) Object detection with a cascaded AdaBoost classifier.
+This is the last homework for this semester and it consists of two parts:

+- 1. Face Recognition with PCA and LDA for dimensionality reduction and the nearest-neighbor search for classification - 2.
+Object detection with a cascaded AdaBoost classifier.

-Part 1: Face Recognition
+2 Task 1: Face Recognition